Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Related work

-Despite the effectiveness of SfM in generating accurately aligned point clouds and precise camera poses, its incremental nature and the computational intensity of the bundle adjustment process significantly increase its time complexity, often to $O(n^4)$ with respect to $n$ cameras involved~\cite{wu2013towards}.
+Despite the effectiveness of SfM in generating accurately aligned point cloud and precise camera poses, its incremental nature and the computational intensity of the bundle adjustment process significantly increase its time complexity, often to $O(n^4)$ with respect to $n$ cameras involved~\cite{wu2013towards}.
 Due to the high computational demand, SfM being a hard prerequisite limits the feasibility of NeRF or 3DGS for scenarios that require real-time processing.
 In addition, SfM often struggles to converge, such as in scenes with symmetry, specular properties, and textureless regions, and when the available views are limited.
+In these cases, an additional module is required to provide accurate initial point cloud to 3DGS, which can take longer times than SfM~\cite{wang2023dust3r}.